 Why I love it: Because the flavour is so subtle and not too sweet.

-Why I love it: It's also subtle in flavour and mixes well in my oats.
+Why I love it: WPC has a great flavour and mixes well in my oats.

 Why I love it: It goes well with baking.

-How I use it: Mixed into my protein scrolls, bars and muffins.Add 1kg Micellar Casein Raw to cart
+How I use it: Mixed into my protein scrolls, bars and baked goods to add protein.

 When not in prep, I eat out 2-3 times a week because flexible dieting allows for eating out, unlike the rigidity of meal plans.
 I do see the benefit in meal plans for education and awareness, but I do believe everyone should have experience in flexible dieting.